fgoujeon/maki/README.md

     struct off
     {
         /*
-        Whenever an SM enters a state, it calls the on_entry() function of that state.
-It tries to do so using the following statements, in that order, until it finds a valid one:
+        Whenever an state machine enters a state, it calls the on_entry() function of that state.
+It tries to do so using the following statements, in that order, until it finds a valid one: state.on_entry(event);
-            state.on_entry(event);
             state.on_entry();
         If no valid statement is found, a build error occurs.